kfoofw/nba_espn/3.analysis/threepoint_2018-19/Bayesian-Hierarchical-Modelling-of-3-point-shooting.md

 position.

-Another interesting discovery is that for the G position, the mode of the distribution is actually lower than that of PFs.
+Another interesting discovery is that for the G position, the mode of the distribution is actually lower than that of PFs, and also has a higher spread of the distribution.
+Perhaps it could be said that since G position players play dual roles (PG and SG), their subgroup are players that have a mix of skills, while PFs tend to compromise of players with homogenous exceptional 3 point shooting skills.

 ### Difference in Positional Omegas